B2B Podcasts by the Numbers: What the Latest Data Tells Us (and How to Act on It) in 2026

 Active vs. Inactive Podcast Shows: Why Only 18% Post Regularly

-A 2024 Buzzsprout study shows that only 19% of all shows publish a new episode once or twice a month.
-That means the majority are either inactive or publish inconsistently.
+2024 Buzzsprout study shows that only 19% of all shows publish a new episode once or twice a month.
+This means the majority are either inactive or publish inconsistently.

 For a B2B podcast, this is both a challenge and an opportunity.

-The challenge is that inactive shows clutter directories, making discovery harder for listeners.
+The challenge is that inactive shows clutter directories, which makes discovery harder for listeners.

 The opportunity is that consistent publishing instantly puts you ahead of 81% of the competition.
-Maintaining a predictable release schedule not only helps with audience retention but also signals credibility to potential sponsors, partners, and guests.
+Maintaining a predictable release schedule helps retain the audience and also signals credibility to potential sponsors, partners, and guests.

 B2B Podcast Audience Profile & Listening Behavior